Momus/100-days-of-code/log.md

 ### Day 1: March 7, 2018
 ##### Getting feet wet.

-**Today's Progress**: Set up this repo.
+**Today's Progress:** Set up this repo.
 Edited some Markdown.
 Got Emacs to work, more or less.

 **Thoughts:** Back in the saddle again!

 ### Day 2: March 8, 2018
 ##### Hesitant but sure.